LappleApple/awesome-leading-and-managing/README.md

 * "People need to stop using the phrase 'natural-born leader.'
 No one is a natural born leader." — [Kate Heddleston](https://twitter.com/heddle317)*

 ### How can I submit a link or ask a question?
 So glad you asked!
-For submissions, follow our [contributing guidelines](CONTRIBUTING.md).
-For questions, go ahead and post an issue in our Issues Tracker.
+Share and promote your favorite managing and leading resources/go-to's (books, articles, Twitter feeds, videos, etc.) by reviewing the [contributor guidelines](CONTRIBUTING.md), then making a pull request (one per item/entry).
+For questions, go ahead and post an issue in the Issues Tracker.

 ### How can I get more info on [missing topic]?
-Please let us know via the Issues Tracker if there’s a topic you'd like this list to include.
+Please make a request via the Issues Tracker if there’s a topic you'd like this list to include.

 ### Did you write all this yourself?
 (Credit/Attribution)
 Almost none of the content shared in this list is by the authors.
 Where there’s a link, the content below it is generally a summary of the linked webpage.
 When there’s no link, it’s either original content or gives credit/attribution.
 Some book summaries are from [Personal MBA](https://personalmba.com/), which Joe piloted and consulted on, but not to the extent where he is willing to take credit for its content.